occopus/docs/sphinx/source/user/api-user.rst

     * ``infra_def:`` file containing an infrastructure definition

 **Return type:**
-    On sucessful finish it returns the identifier of the infrastructure.
+    On successful finish it returns the identifier of the infrastructure.
 The identifier can be stored or listed by the occopus-maintain command.

 occopus-destroy
 ~~~~~~~~~~~~~~~